-CORONAVIRUS (COVID-19) HEADACHE AND TREATMENT, AND WHY YOUR MIGRAINES ARE WORSE WITHOUT EVEN BEING INFECTED.
+CORONAVIRUS (COVID-19) HEADACHE, COVID-19 HEADACHE TREATMENT, AND WHY YOUR MIGRAINES ARE WORSE WITHOUT EVEN BEING INFECTED.

 Covid-19 headache, coronavirus headache, Covid headache and Covid19 headache are all terms for the same headaches which have been on the rise thanks to Coronavirus (Covid-19).
 This has been happening in patients who have gotten infected with Covid-19.
 We’ll be discussing that in much greater detail further down, as well as how to treat Covid-19 headache.
 Headache from the Covid-19 vaccine is also being reported for high proportion of patients, and this is also discussed further down.